pdnelson/Automatic-Record-Player/README.md

 # Automatic Turntable Introduction
+This project is currently under construction separately from this repository.
+This repository is now obsolete, and will be left in a non-functional state.

 This is a fully automatic turntable that plays 7", 10" or 12" records!
 The automatic capabilities are powered by an Arduino Nano Every, 2 stepper motors, and a bunch of sensors.
 Some notes on this turntable include (see "Features, User Inputs and Routines" section for more details):
 - Stereo RCA outputs for a receiver